Skip to Content

 Setting Up Empty State

-1. Open your widget in the designer
+1. Open your widget in the editor

 2. Go to the Filters tab in the right sidebar